 The available date decorations and matching colors are determined by a Yesplan administrator (see Managing date decorations).
 Please note that an administrator can also link a date decoration to an iCalendar file (which contains the official public holidays for example).
 Date decorations added in this manner cannot be deactivated in the calendar for that specific date.
 But you can still activate other decorations for that date.

-Basic Operations of Events
+Basic Actions on Events

 You can create events and event groups, assign statuses and profiles, move and copy events, etc. in the event calendar via the context menu and via dragging.